Günter Sieber: Early life

-Following distance learning at the SED's Central Institute for Socialist Economic Management, Sieber was made Minister for Trade and Supply in March 1965.
+Sieber was made Minister for Trade and Supply in March 1965.
+During his tenure, he also completed distance learning at the SED's Central Institute for Socialist Economic Management.
 He had to leave this position in November 1972 following criticism by the Central Committee targeted at the ministry's work.
 He was transferred to the East German diplomatic service in July 1973 as ambassador to the Polish People's Republic.
 During his diplomatic tenure, in May 1976 (IX.
 Party Congress), he was elected to the Central Committee of the SED as a candidate member.
 He returned to East Berlin in December 1980.

 International Relations Department

 On 7 July 1980, he was appointed head of the International Relations Department of the Central Committee, succeeding Egon Winkelmann, who was made ambassador to the Soviet Union after only two years as department head.

-Sieber furthermore rose to become a full member of the Central Committee of the SED in April 1981 (X. Party Congress), serving until its collective resignation in December 1989.
-He additionally became a member of the Volkskammer in 1981, nominally representing a mostly rural constituency in southern Bezirk Magdeburg.
+Sieber later became a full member of the Central Committee of the SED in April 1981 (X. Party Congress), serving until its collective resignation in December 1989.
+He additionally became a member of the Volkskammer in 1981, nominally representing rural constituencies, first in western Bezirk Potsdam, then in southern Bezirk Magdeburg.

 The International Relations Department was responsible for preparing Politburo decisions that concerned foreign policy issues and to control their implementation.
 As department head, Sieber met foreign leaders, especially leaders of other communist parties and national liberation movements such as SWAPO president Sam Nujoma.
+Sieber's tenure coincided with an increased involvement of the SED in Africa, particularly Zimbabwe.
+Among other things, the SED supported the merger of ZAPU and ZANU, Sieber also signing a SED-ZANU cooperation agreement in April 1988 in Harare.

 According to Manfred Uschner, personal assistant to Hermann Axen, the Central Committee Secretary responsible for the International Relations Department, Sieber's sturdiness and experience meant that he had an easier time working with the often choleric Axen compared to his more sensitive predecessor Winkelmann.
 Uschner also notes Sieber's sarcastic and self-ironic tendencies and praises his efforts to keep alive the comparatively open atmosphere of the department the late department head Paul Markowski was known for cultivating.